SemiOpenAI/hello-world/README.md

 # hello-world

-My first repository
+Hi!

-A line of generic text
+A line of generic text.
-Another line of generic text
+Another line of generic text.